 This is quite a good guide on using 'IF' & 'AND' functions together:

-We created Portant only a few months ago, so any feedback or suggestions you have for us would be greatly appreciated.
-Please feel free to send us an email at email@example.com or use our contact form here: https://www.portant.co/support
+We created Portant in 2021 and the feedback we have received since then has been very helpful and greatly appreciated.
+If you have any feedback please feel free to send us an email at firstname.lastname@example.org or use our contact form here: https://www.portant.co/support

 Blake and James